 Dordt students have performed extremely well on actuarial certification exams.
-Passing at least one, and preferably two, exams before graduating is the most important thing to take place before graduating, and preferably sooner.
-Dordt’s program emphasizes exam preparation starting fall semester of the freshman year to ensure students are well prepared as soon as possible.
+Passing at least one (and preferably two) exam before graduating is the most important thing to take place before graduating, and preferably sooner.
+Dordt’s program emphasizes exam preparation starting fall semester of your first year to ensure students are well prepared as soon as possible.

 This early focus on exam preparation means that Dordt students are highly competitive for summer internships.
 Dordt professors work with actuarial science students to connect students with a nationwide network of alumni and friends to give our students a leg-up on the competition with regards to obtaining summer internships.
 These well-paid internships often turn into job offers for our students before they graduate.

 Traditionally, actuaries have worked in the insurance and pension management fields.
 Today they also are working as employees or consultants in other financial risk management areas such as: